3 - Chromosome Variation

 - Why does trisomy have negative phenotypic consequences?

 - What are the two reasons that monosomy produces negative phenotypic effects?

 Aneuploidy in Humans

 About 30% of all fertilization events in humans produce an embryo that is aneuploid.
-In most cases, the embryo does not survive.
-That being said, there are several aneuploid human conditions that result in live births.
+In most cases, the embryo does not survive to birth.
+That being said, there are some aneuploid human conditions that result in live births.
 These aneuploid conditions in humans include:

 - Trisomy 13 (47,13+).
 Trisomy 13 produces Patau syndrome, which occurs in 1 in 19,000 births.
 Patau syndrome causes mental and motor deficiencies, cleft palate, polydactyly (extra digits), microcephaly (a small head), defects in several organs, and an early death (usually by 3 months of age).